Migrate an application to Azure App Service and SQL Database

-|Limitations||The app consists of an ASP.NET app and a WCF service running on the same VM.
-They want to split this across two web apps using the Azure App Service.|
+|Limitations||The application consists of an ASP.NET application and a Windows Communication Foundation (WCF) service running on the same VM.
+They want to spread these components across two web apps using the Azure App Service.|

-|Azure||Contoso wants to move the app to Azure, but doesn't want to run it on VMs.
+|Azure||Contoso wants to move the application to Azure, but they don't want to run it on VMs.
 Contoso wants to use Azure PaaS services for both the web and data tiers.|

-|DevOps||Contoso wants to move to a DevOps model, using Azure DevOps for their builds and release pipelines.|
+|DevOps||Contoso wants to move to a DevOps model that uses Azure DevOps for their builds and release pipelines.|

-- The VMs are located on VMware ESXi host contosohost1.contoso.com (version 6.5)
+- The VMs are located on VMware ESXi host contosohost1.contoso.com version 6.5.

 - Contoso has an on-premises datacenter (contoso-datacenter), with an on-premises domain controller (contosodc1).

 - The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.